Funding your Master of Science studies

 - Campus France, scholarships for foreign students

-- French Government Master’s Excellence Grants for International Students (fully funded) – limited to priority topics and countries: Australia, India, Indonesia, Japan, Malaysia, New-Zealand, Singapore and South Korea; deadline April.
+- French Government Master’s Excellence Grants for International Students (fully funded, for CDE students funding for year 2 in France will be eligible, application during year 1 in Austria at PLUS) – limited to priority topics and countries: Australia, India, Indonesia, Japan, Malaysia, New Zealand, Singapore and South Korea; deadline April

 Currently the Czech Republic does not provide any funding opportunities for Master’s programmes.